-The CVRD operates and maintains 19 water systems, which provide 3,700 connections to residents and commercial operators within the region.
-In the CVRD West Zone, water is supplied through both groundwater and surface water sources.
-Surface water sources include Cowichan Lake and Youbou Creek.
-In the CVRD as a whole, approximately 25 private operators, First Nations, and local governments supply water to the Regional District.
-In 2017, the CVRD released a report titled "Water & Wastewater Utilities Review and Assessment for the Cowichan Valley Regional District", which was developed to address the lack of CVRD-level utilities planning and the inherent challenges the CVRD faces when operating multiple distinct systems with a quickly growing population.
+The CVRD operates and maintains 19 water systems, which provide 3,700 connections to residents and commercial operators within the region.22 In the CVRD South Zone, water is supplied through both groundwater and surface water sources; with a heavy reliance on groundwater.
+In the CVRD as a whole, approximately 25 private operators, First Nations, and local governments supply water to the Regional District.23 In 2017, the CVRD released a report titled "Water & Wastewater Utilities Review and Assessment for the Cowichan Valley Regional District"24, which was developed to address the lack of CVRD-level utilities planning and the inherent challenges the CVRD faces when operating multiple distinct systems with a quickly growing population.